legendu-net/blog/misc/content/2022/10/recommendation-of-credit-card-usage/recommendation-of-credit-card-usage.markdown

 </table>

 - [1]: For flights booked directly with airlines or on amextravel.com.
 - [2]: On eligible travel purchases only
+- [3]: Amazon Prime membership is required to enjoy the discount.

 ## Offers